europeana/Labs/_posts/apps/2014-01-22-europeana-local-austria.md

 featured: false
 tags:
   - API Implementation
+  - Discovery
 links:
   - "http://www.europeana-local.at/index.php?option=com_mdm&Itemid=2"
 ---

 The Europeana Local Austria portal aggregates content from regional and local Austrian libraries, archives and museums.
-Through our API, searches in their portal also return results from Europeana.
+Through the Europeana API, searches in their portal also return results from Europeana.